jguida941/cs320-contact-service-junit/README.md

 - `testUpdateContact` verifies every mutable field changes via setter delegation.
 - `testUpdateMissingContactReturnsFalse` covers the "not found" branch so callers can rely on the boolean result.
 - `testGetDatabaseReturnsDefensiveCopies` proves callers cannot mutate internal state through the returned snapshot.
+- `testGetInstanceColdStart` uses reflection to reset the static instance, then verifies `getInstance()` creates a new instance when none exists—ensuring full branch coverage of the lazy initialization pattern.

 <br>